LinkWellNodes/Documentation/docs/services/jobs/testnets-v2/Polygon-Mumbai-Testnet-Jobs.md

 Having trouble with your request?
 Check our [Job Troubleshooting Guide](/faq/Chainlink-Users?id=job-troubleshooting).

-!> This job has a configured gas limit of **500,000** for writing your resulting data on-chain.
-If your transaction isn't returning any value after more than 60 seconds of waiting, click the below 'Oracle Address' to see if any recent transaction(s) failed due to an **'out of gas'** error.
+!> This job has a configured gas limit of **500,000** for writing your result on-chain.
+If your transaction isn't returning any value after more than 60 seconds of waiting, click the above '**Oracle Address**' for this job to see if any recent transaction(s) have failed due to an '**out of gas**' error.
 If so, you'll need to either A) Return a smaller response, B) Split your request into multiple oracle transactions, or C) Contact us to request a higher gas allowance for your specific use case (may result in higher job pricing).

 ### Still need more help?